MarkSweeney96/the_book_reviewer/README.md

 ## [https://www.marksweeney.io/portfolio-of-work/the-book-reviewer](https://www.marksweeney.io/portfolio-of-work/the-book-reviewer)

 ### Sources
 All book reviews and images were taken from various sources on the internet.
 The links to the images used are in the database sql file (book_reviewer.sql) under cover_img, pub_logo and author_img.

+### Note
+The social media username used in this project (@thebookreviewer) is not linked to this project or its developer.
+It was simply used for demonstration purposes.